spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 `Transfer Objects` are pure data transfer objects (DTO) with getters and setters.
 They can be used in all [applications](#applications) and all [layers](#layers).
-They are described in module specific XML files and then autogenerated into the `src/Generated/Shared/Transfer` directory.
+Business transfer objects are described in module specific XML files and then auto-generated into the `src/Generated/Shared/Transfer` directory.

 For every defined table in [Peristence Schema](#persistence-schema) a matching `EntityTransfer` `Transfer Object` will be generated with `EntityTransfer` suffix. `EntityTransfers` are the lightweight DTO representations of the [Entities](#entity), thus `Entity Transfers` should be used primarily during layer or module overarching communication.